kennysmithed/oels2022/oels_practical_wk3_notes.md

 };
 ```

-Or we can explicitly specify we will accept `"ALL_KEYS"`:
+Or we can explicitly specify we will accept `"ALL_KEYS"` in the `choices` parameter:

 ```js
 var instruction_screen_1 = {